wouter-swierstra/SoftwareProject/slides01.md

 - Maintainance and evolution.

-- Process management activities:
-    * feasibility studies
-    * planning
-    * risk analysis

 --------------------------------------------------------------------------------

 # Software development methods

-- A *software development method* is an organized way of constructing software – an 'algorithm' for software construction.
+- A *software development method* is an organized way of constructing software – an 'algorithm' for software development

 - *Idea:* documenting an approach will make success repeatable, projects (cost-)effective, and results predictable.

-- Example: the Rational Unified Process.

 --------------------------------------------------------------------------------